KFrancis25/CS2020/README.md

 - Networking and multi-threading in Java
 - JavaFX for modern UI applications

-## Repository Structure

-- **/assignments**: This directory contains all the assignments given during the semester.
-- **/projects**: Here, you'll find the larger projects that were undertaken as part of the course.
-- **/code-snippets**: A collection of useful and illustrative Java code snippets.
-- **/resources**: Any additional resources, documentation, or materials related to the course.

 ## How to Use

 Feel free to explore the different directories to see the progression of my learning and development throughout the semester.
+Make sure to also check the master branch, that is where most of my work is.
 If you have any questions or suggestions, don't hesitate to reach out!

 ## Author